-Along with the growing threat of global warming and environmental degradation, the growing divide between the economic power of the globe's most wealthy citizens and everyone else is one of the most important threats to the sustainable economic and social development.
-The purpose of this course is to consider the politics of economic inequality and redistribution within contemporary advanced industrialized democratic states.
-Some decades ago, political scientists began to refer to political contestations over the distribution of social resources as 'old politics,' with the implicit suggestion that new political cleavages were slowly replacing concerns rendered less important or irrelevant by the economic progress of the world's most productive economic inequality that have characterized these states' economic development, however, it seems unsurprising that distributional-and redistributional-issues and public policies have once again reemerged as critical arenas of political competition.
+Along with the mounting threat of global warming and environmental degradation, the growing divide between the economic power of the globe's most wealthy citizens and everyone else is one of the most substantial threats to sustainable economic and social development.
+The core focus of this course is economic inequality and redistribution within contemporary advanced industrialized democratic states from a social science perspective.
+Some decades ago, social scientists began to refer to political contestations over the distribution of social resources as 'old politics,' with the implicit suggestion that new political cleavages were slowly replacing concerns rendered less important or irrelevant by the economic progress of the world's most productive economic inequality that have characterized these states' economic development, however, it seems unsurprising that distributional-and redistributional-issues and public policies have once again reemerged as critical arenas of political competition.
 In this sense, the primary subject of this course is 'new old politics': the reemergence of the salience of political cleavages between those who have more and those who have less.